2017 Media Releases

-The North Shore’s biggest and best street party, the Chatswood StreetFair will be held 10am - 4pm, Saturday 3 September.
+The North Shore’s biggest and best street party, the Chatswood StreetFair will be held 10am - 4pm, Saturday 2 September.
 Watch the colourful street parade and wander the great variety of market stalls.
-Enjoy entertainment throughout the day on the numerous stages featuring Big Bands, dance shows, kid’s performances and more.
-There’s also kids’ movies on the giant outdoor Urban Screen, face painting and roving circus entertainment.
+Enjoy entertainment throughout the day on the numerous stages featuring big bands, dance shows, kid’s performances and more.
+There are also kids’ movies on the giant outdoor Urban Screen, face painting and roving circus entertainment.

-This year, Emerge Festival also shines a spotlight on local community groups and individuals who have received a 2016 Event Seed Funding Grant.
+Emerge Festival also shines a spotlight on local community groups and individuals who have received a 2017 Event Seed Funding Grant from Willoughby Council.
 These grants are designed to help fund cultural, artistic and performing arts projects and events that will directly benefit the cultural life of the Willoughby community.

 Acting Marketing and Events Manager

 Mobile: 0455 061 700